AnestisTouloumis/IntroR/03-DataManipulation/index.md

 ------------
 5. What is the 9th entry of the Sepal.Width column?
 Call it x.
 6. How would you get all entries of iris for the 17th row?
-7. Return an object with the 1 4 and 7 rows of the iris dataframe?
+7. Return an object with the 1st, 4th and 7th rows of the iris dataframe?
-8. Use the seq command to get all odd rows in the iris dataset?
+8. Use the seq function to get all odd rows in the iris dataset?
 9. What happens when you use negative numbers? *Hint* Use *dim()* on the original and final objects.

 ---